Good for: arty accessories and soft furnishings

 Good for: trending retro gear

 Anyone with an eye for vintage should head to this fabulous old furniture factory.
 It’s filled with rails of coloured denim, silk kimonos, seersucker blazers and shiny, lace-up brogues, plus a floor for accessories and a great book collection.
-You won’t find that musty charity shop smell here: all the stock is cleaned, steamed and folded before it hits the racks.
+You won’t find that musty charity shop smell here: all the stock is cleaned, steamed and folded before it hits the rails.

 Good for: menswear